Garlic Lover’s Beef Stew

 1/4 cup uncooked old fashioned rolled oats

-1/3 cup skim milk
+1/3 cup regular milk or almond milk

-1/4 cup low-fat Greek yogurt
+1/4 cup Greek yogurt

 1-1/2 teaspoons dried chia seeds

 1 teaspoon honey, optional (or substitute any preferred sweetener)

 1/4 cup diced ripe banana, or enough to fill jar (approx. half of a small banana)

 Directions: In a half pint (1 cup) jar, add oats, milk, yogurt, chia seeds, cocoa